 Source synchronous data transfer requires the clean reception of data signals and their associated strobes.
 Ringing below receiver thresholds, non-monotonic signal edges, and excessive voltage swing will adversely affect system timings.
-Ringback and signal non-monotonicity cannot be tolerated since these phenomena may inadvertently advance receiver state machines.
+Ringback and signal non-monotinicity cannot be tolerated since these phenomena may inadvertently advance receiver state machines.
 Excessive signal swings (overshoot and undershoot) are detrimental to silicon gate oxide integrity, and can cause device failure if absolute voltage limits are exceeded.
 Additionally, overshoot and undershoot can cause timing degradation due to the build up of inter-symbol interference (ISI) effects.
 For these reasons, it is important that the designer work to achieve a solution that provides acceptable signal quality across all systematic variations encountered in volume manufacturing.

 This section documents signal quality metrics used to derive topology and routing guidelines through simulation and for interpreting results for signal quality measurements of actual designs.
-The Intel® Pentium® 4 processor with 512KB L2 cache Overshoot Checker Tool should be utilized to determine pass/fail signal quality conditions found through simulation analysis with the Intel® Pentium® 4 processor with 512KB L2 cache I/O Buffer Models (IBIS format).
+The Intel® Pentium® 4 Processor with 512KB L2 Cache on .13 Micron Process Overshoot Checker Tool is to be utilized to determine pass/fail signal quality conditions found through simulation analysis with the Intel® Pentium® 4 Processor with 512KB L2 Cache on .13 Micron Process I/O Buffer Models (IBIS format).
 This tool takes into account the specifications contained in this section.